-Thank you for spending some of your valuable time reviewing this very important publication.
+Thank you for taking the time to review this very important publication.
 Broward College's Annual Security Report is one feature of the Institution's concerted efforts to provide and maintain a safe and secure environment for our students, faculty, staff, and visitors.
 I hope you will find the information and resources within this document valuable and insightful, and that you will integrate this information into your daily lives.